Pedri Earns Subdued Barca Nervy Derby Win At Girona - UrduPoint

 Dembele also had an effort deflected away at the other end after Ansu Fati won the ball from goalkeeper Paulo Gazzaniga.

-The French winger, who fired Barcelona into the Copa del Rey semi-finals against Real Sociedad midweek, was forced off injured after 25 minutes with Pedri replacing him.
+The French winger, who fired Barcelona into the Copa del Rey semi-finals against Real Sociedad midweek, was forced off injured after 25 minutes.

-Dembele's first years at Barcelona were hampered by injuries but since Xavi's arrival in November 2021, the forward had been able to stay fit and firing.
+Dembele's first years at Barcelona were hampered by injuries but since Xavi's arrival, the forward had been able to stay fit and firing.

-Fati lashed over after pressing high to win the ball back as Barcelona failed to find their rhythm in attack.

-Pedri sent a low shot straight at Gazzaniga before the break, with Girona's defence untroubled.

-- Centurion - Xavi brought on Jordi Alba for Alonso at the break and it made the difference for Barcelona.
+Xavi brought on Jordi Alba for Marcos Alonso at the break and it made the difference for Barcelona, who had been sluggish.

 The left-back set up Pedri's opener with a cross from the left, tapped in by the Spaniard at the back post at the end of the first incisive move Barcelona had put together all game.